 Raise your hand if you've ever turned your guest bedroom into storage space or a home gym you never ended up using.
 Spare bedrooms can be a blessing and a curse.
 On the one hand, an extra bedroom presents an opportunity to host friends and family when they're visiting.
-On the other hand, it also means having an extra room to decorate, which we suppose can't be all bad since we're obsessed with all things home here at MyDomaine.
-So, how do you make your guest bedroom feel finished, even when it's a tiny space?
+On the other hand, it also means having an extra room to decorate.
+But it is possible to make a small guest room feel finished, even when it's a tiny space.

-Take a lesson from your favorite hotels—sometimes all you need is a few essentials to make people feel at home: Think adequate lighting, a mirror, fresh bedding, and a little storage space.
-Are you looking to give your guest room a little love before your next guests arrive?
+Take a lesson from your favorite hotels—sometimes all you need are a few essentials to make people feel at home.
+Think adequate lighting, a mirror, fresh bedding, and a little storage space.
 In addition to covering the essentials, we've also rounded up our most stylish tips to make your guest room worthy of a five-star review.
 Read on for our favorite small guest room ideas.
 Beware—your guests might never want to leave.

 Pay Attention to the Nightstand

-No matter how big or small, make sure the guest bedroom nightstand has the essentials: A source of light like a reading lamp, and a catchall to throw jewelry or keys.
+No matter how big or small, make sure the guest bedroom nightstand has the essentials: a source of light like a reading lamp, and a catchall to throw jewelry or keys.
 To further elevate the nightstand, if you have a landline at home, consider including a phone in the guest room.
-A landline phone can come in handy if guests need to make a call while they revive their cell phones, or need a stronger connection if cell service is spotty.
-On a similar note, you may want to keep a power strip in the guest bedroom to accommodate for all the other gadgets that need a charge; laptop, e-reader, and tablets, for example.
+A landline phone can come in handy if cell service is spotty.
+On a similar note, you may want to keep a power strip in the guest bedroom to accommodate for all the other gadgets that need a charge.

 Add extra touches to the nightstand like a water carafe, a book, or a scented candle, but the essentials (such as a light) have to be there too.

 Keep It Cozy